mayssn/finalproject/README.md

 ### Abstract
-This study looks into data of both confirmed COVID-19 cases and the S&P 500 (close) prices to generate descriptive analysis and attempt to make a predictive one.
+This study looks into data of both confirmed COVID-19 cases and the S&P 500 (close) prices to generate descriptive analysis and to (try to) make a predictive one.
 The descriptive analysis found different stages with different relationships between the two factors.
 First, a lack of relationship followed by a threshold of panic, with a strong negative correlation.
 What happens after has yet to unfold, we are still in the early stages of the pandemic- and because of that, we were unable to infer a predictive results.